Yeah: Looks Like I Got It!

 Pfui, as Nero Wolfe liked to say.
 The only way you could get influenza from pork is to eat infected pig meat raw, and that’s already considered a completely unhealthy thing to do.

 And really: do any of you (outside the doctors!) have any idea what “H1N1” even means?
-Some of you may — I do, in part because I was on our county’s pandemic disease disaster planning committee two years ago, and I took the trouble of looking it up so I’d understand it.
+Some of you may — I do, in part because I was on our county’s pandemic disease disaster planning committee two years ago after the Bird Flu, and I took the trouble of looking it up so I’d understand it.

 Flu: Types vs Strains